modeseven-lfit/project-reports/docs/INFO_MASTER_FIX.md

 ### The Conflict

 1. **In CI/CD**: Workflow clones to `./info-master`
 2. **In Python script**: Configuration says to look for `testing/info-master`
 3. **Result**: Script can't find the repository → clone fails → no committer table

 ## Understanding the Context

 The `testing/info-master` directory in the local repository was a **reference clone** for development purposes.
 It was meant to:

 - Allow developers to see the structure of the info-master repository
 - Test INFO.yaml parsing locally without cloning each time
 - Understand what INFO.yaml files look like

 It was **NOT** meant to be used in the CI/CD pipeline.
+The local copy was only for development reference purposes.

 ## Solution Implemented